 It is recommended that:

 - Operating systems:

-- Should be kept up to date, and are patched on a regular schedule including security updates.
+- Should be kept up to date and be patched on a regular schedule, including security updates.
 Failure to do this may leave the servers open to known security vulnerabilities within the operating system.

 - Windows Defender service should be enabled.

 - Out-of-support operating systems should not be used, and it is strongly recommended to use operating systems that are within Microsoft’s “Mainstream Support” period.

 - Note that by using an operating system in Mainstream Support you are best positioned for any future ciphers and changes to recommendations (see below).